 - A wide selection of alcoholic and non-alcoholic beverages are available throughout the cruise ship.
 Cruise ships normally have several bars for you to enjoy.

-- All-inclusive resorts include alcoholic beverages in your stay.
+- All-inclusive resorts include alcoholic beverages during your stay.
 You will be able to find a wide variety of alcoholic and non-alcoholic drinks available throughout the resort via water service and bars.

 Looking for help planning your next trip?
 Check out our top travel resources!
 These tools help you find and organize airfare, hotels, and more.
 So start planning the best vacation.